The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Mass spectrometry using electrodynamic traps

-Intensive efforts of the scientific community have been performed towards miniaturization of ion traps for portable MS applications.
-The most demanding technological challenge lies in limiting the energy consumption of particular components of a mass spectrometer, such as the vacuum system, the ion source, and the RF amplifier \cite{Jones97, Math06, Jau11}.
-The development of a multichannel arbitrary waveform generator intended for QIP using ITs is described in \cite{Baig13}.
-A technique that achieves active stabilization of the harmonic oscillation frequency of a laser-cooled atomic ion confined in a RF Paul trap is demonstrated in \cite{Johns16}.
-The solution relies on sampling and rectifying the high voltage RF applied to the trap electrodes.
-Thus, the 1 MHz atomic oscillation frequency is stabilized to a value that is below 10 Hz.
-Use of this technique is expected to enhance the sensitivity of ion trap (IT) based MS, and the fidelity of quantum operations in IT quantum information processing (QIP).
+The scientific community carries out intensive efforts to miniaturize ion traps for portable MS applications.
+The most demanding technological challenge lies in limiting the energy consumption of the particular components of a mass spectrometer, such as the vacuum system, the ion source and the RF amplifier \cite{Jones97, Math06, Jau11}.
+Ref. \cite{Baig13} describes the development of a multichannel arbitrary waveform generator intended for QIP using ITs.
+A technique that achieves active stabilization of the harmonic oscillation frequency of a laser-cooled atomic ion levitated in a RF trap is demonstrated in \cite{Johns16}.
+The solution relies on sampling and rectifying the high RF voltage applied to the trap electrodes.
+Thus, the 1 MHz atomic oscillation frequency is stabilized to a value below 10 Hz.
+Use of this technique is expected to enhance the sensitivity of ion trap (IT) based MS and the fidelity of quantum operations in IT based QIP.
 A low power RF amplifier circuit for ion trap applications is presented and tested in \cite{Nori16}.
-A different paper describes the design and operation of a multichannel, low-drift, low-noise d.c. voltage source, particularly designed for supplying the electrodes of a segmented LIT \cite{Beev17}.
+The design and operation of a multichannel, low-drift, low-noise d.c. voltage source, particularly designed for supplying the electrodes of a segmented LIT is described in \cite{Beev17}.

-Digital QMS(s) exhibit certain unique features and render more simple various ion handling operations, as they provide an enhanced control over the frequency, duty cycle, and amplitude of the trapping potentials.
-The work of Brabeck {\em et al} \cite{Brabe16} demonstrates how matrix solutions of the Hill differential equation can be used to explore the influence of the additional degrees of freedom on ion stability.
+Digital QMS(s) exhibit certain unique features and render more simple various ion handling operations as they provide an enhanced control over the frequency, duty cycle and amplitude of the trapping potentials.
+Ref. \cite{Brabe16} demonstrates how matrix solutions of the Hill differential equation can be used to explore the influence of the additional degrees of freedom on ion stability.
 In order to illustrate these effects, the paper provides the stability diagrams corresponding to a digital mass filter that employs asymmetric driving potentials.